omonville

 1943 Warren S McCulloch (1898 - 1969) and Walter H Pitts (1923 - 1969) publish A logical calculus of the ideas immanent in nervous activity, where they publish the first example of conceptual neuronal networks.
 They further claim that the brain can be modelled as a network of logical operators on a Turing machine.
 This marks the beginning of models and theories which led to the use of computational metaphors and Boolean functions in the study of cognition as well as the flourishing field of neuronal networks.

-1944 Oswald Theodore Avery (Halifax, Canada, 1877 - 1955), Colin Munro MacLeod (1909 - 1972) and Maclyn McCarty (1911 - 2005) demonstrate that bacterial transformation is caused by DNA.
-They use the observations of Griffith who had shown that dead pneumococci can transform the bacteria now known as Streptococcus pneumoniae from an avirulent phenotype to a virulent phenotype.
+1944 Oswald Theodore Avery (Halifax, Canada, 1877 - 1955), Colin Munro MacLeod (1909 - 1972) and Maclyn McCarty (1911 - 2005) show that bacterial transformation is caused by DNA.
+They use the observations of Griffith who had found that dead pneumococci can transform from an avirulent phenotype to a virulent phenotype the bacteria now known as Streptococcus pneumoniae.
 They show that the transforming principle is destroyed by pancreatic deoxyribonuclease, which hydrolyzes DNA, but is not affected by pancreatic ribonuclease or proteolytic enzymes.
 In other words, even though they were dead, the cells could transfer their genes as long as their DNA remained intact.
-This was a strong element to suggest that DNA, not protein, is the hereditary material, but most scientists at the time were not convinced, owing partly to the cautious tone of the publication.
-Until that date, most biologists thought genes were probably protein and nucleic acid, a repeated structure according to Levene, was some sort of skeletal material for the chromosomes.
+This was a strong element to suggest that DNA, not protein, is the hereditary material.
+Yet, most scientists at the time were not convinced, owing partly to the cautious tone of the publication.
+Until that date, the majority thought genes were probably proteins.
+Nucleic acid, a repeated structure according to Levene, was some sort of skeletal material for the chromosomes.
 Studies on the chemical nature of the substance inducing transformation of pneumonococcal types: Induction of transformation by a deoxyribo-nucleic acid fraction isolated from pneumococcus type III.
 J. Exp.
 Med.
 79: 137-157.

 1944 Erwin Schrödinger (Vienna, 1887 - Vienna, 1961) publishes What is life? a book of reflection that triggered interest for biology at the molecular level for 30 years and was extremely influential in the birth of Molecular Biology.
 His most famous inspiration was that of the "aperiodic crystal" meant to represent the matter of heredity.
 Also, in line with the concern of his time he poses the problem of Biology in terms of a fight against degradation of all things.

-1944 Peter Brian Medawar (Rio de Janeiro, Brazil, 1915 - 1987) reports that in rabbits a second graft from the same donor undergoes accelerated rejection.
+1944 Peter Brian Medawar (Rio de Janeiro, Brazil, 1915 - 1987) reports that a second graft from the same donor undergoes accelerated rejection in rabbits.
 He links the observation to the immune system.

 1944 Waksman and his colleagues discover streptomycin: Streptomycin, a substance exhibiting antibiotic activity against gram-positive and gram-negative bacteria.
 Streptomycin has the same specific antibiotic effect against gram negative microorganisms as penicillin does on gram positives.
 William Hugh Feldman (1892 - 1974) and Horton Corwin Hinshaw (Iowa Falls, Iowa, 1902 -1994) at the Mayo Clinic are the first to demonstrate successful treatment of guinea pigs tuberculosis with streptomycin with a suppressive effect on the development of the disease.